Wilma Deering: Comic strip

 Wilma features in the Buck Rogers comic strip from its inception, as she is the first person of Earth to meet Buck when he awakens in the 25th century.
 Depicted from the start as a love interest, Wilma is initially almost a stock character heroine just as Dr. Elias Huer is a stock "brainy scientist".
 However, her character does develop over time into the more familiar spunky adventurer.

 1939 serial

 The character Wilma Deering was featured in the 1939 Buck Rogers movie serial which starred Buster Crabbe.
 The role of Wilma was portrayed by Constance Moore, in what would come to be her first highly recognized film role.
 In the serial, Buck Rogers and Buddy Wade awaken in the 25th century to find out that the world has been taken over by the outlaw army of Killer Kane.
 Along with Wilma Deering, who is a lieutenant in this incarnation, Buck and Buddy join in the fight to overthrow Kane with the help of Prince Tallen of Saturn and his forces.
 In this serial, Wilma is essentially the faithful sidekick, and her relationship with Dr. Huer is akin to that of a daughter.

+1950 series

+Lou Prentis played Wilma Deering in the 1950 ABC series.